 Sylvia H. Rambo United States Courthouse

-Upon completion, the $190 million building and its surrounding landscape will be a civic icon and public space that serves as a catalyst for further revitalization of the area while promoting stronger visual and physical links to the Capitol Complex and the rest of Harrisburg.
+Completed in 2023, the $200 million facility with its surrounding landscape is a civic icon and public space that serves as a catalyst for further revitalization of the area while promoting stronger visual and physical links to the Capitol Complex and the rest of Harrisburg.

 The 243,000 square foot facility is projected to have 506 to 724 daily users.